Steve Longa: College career

 Longa was a three-year letterman for the Rutgers Scarlet Knights of Rutgers University from 2013 to 2015.
 He was redshirted in 2012.

-In June 2013, he was named a Preseason First Team All-Freshman by Athlon Sports.
-He played in 13 games, all starts, at middle linebacker in 2013.
+In June 2013, he was named a Preseason first-team All-Freshman by Athlon Sports.
+Longa played in 13 games, all starts, at middle linebacker in 2013.
 His 123 tackles were the most by a Rutgers player and the most by any NCAA Division I freshman that year.
 He also led all NCAA Division I freshmen in tackles per game with 9.5.
-He had three sacks, two forced fumbles, one fumble recovery and four pass breakups as well.
-He was named a First Team Freshman All-American by Sporting News, a Second Team Freshman All-American by Athlon Sports and a Second Team Freshman All-American by Phil Steele.
-He was also named Second Team All-AAC by Phil Steele.
-He shared team defensive MVP honors with lineman Marcus Thompson.
+Longa had three sacks, two forced fumbles, one fumble recovery and four pass breakups as well.
+He was named a first-team Freshman All-American by Sporting News, a second-team Freshman All-American by Athlon Sports and a second-team Freshman All-American by Phil Steele.
+He was also named second-team All-American Athletic Conference by Phil Steele.
+Longa shared team defensive MVP honors with lineman Marcus Thompson.

 He moved to weakside linebacker during spring practice in 2014.
-In June 2014, he was named Second Team Preseason All-Big Ten by Athlon Sports and First Team Preseason All-Big Ten by Phil Steele.
-He appeared in 13 games, all starts, at weakside linebacker in 2014.
+In June 2014, he was named second-team Preseason All-Big Ten Conference by Athlon Sports and first-team Preseason All-Big Ten by Phil Steele.
+Longa appeared in 13 games, all starts, at weakside linebacker in 2014.
 He again led the team in tackles with 102.
 He also had two sacks, one forced fumble, one fumble recovery and one pass breakup.

-In June 2015, he was named Preseason First Team All-Big Ten by Phil Steele and Third Team Preseason All-Big Ten by Athlon Sports.
+In June 2015, Longa was named Preseason first-team All-Big Ten by Phil Steele and third-team Preseason All-Big Ten by Athlon Sports.
 In July 2015, he was named to the watch list for the Lombardi Award, which is given to the best lineman or linebacker in the country.
-Longa played in 11 games, all starts, in 2015 at weakside linebacker.
-He missed the game against Army on November 21 due to injury.
+He played in 11 games, all starts, in 2015 at weakside linebacker.
+Longa missed the game against Army on November 21 due to injury.
 He led the team in tackles with 117 and in forced fumbles with two.
 He also recorded two sacks and two pass breakups.
-He had a career-high 19 tackles against Ohio State on October 24.
+Longa had a career-high 19 tackles against Ohio State on October 24.
 His 19 tackles was tied for the most by any Big Ten player in a game that season.
-He was named Honorable Mention All-Big Ten by the coaches and Third Team All-Big Ten by the media.
-He was also named the team's defensive MVP.
+He was named Honorable Mention All-Big Ten by the coaches and third-team All-Big Ten by the media.
+Longa was also named the team's defensive MVP.

 Longa started 37 career games for the Scarlet Knights and recorded 342 tackles, which was the third most in school history.
 He became the second player in school history to have three seasons with at least 100 tackles.
 He also had seven career sacks, seven pass breakups, five forced fumbles and two fumble recoveries.
-He majored in labor studies and employment relations at Rutgers.
-On December 22, 2015, Longa announced that he would forgo his final year of college eligibility and enter the 2016 NFL Draft.
+Longa majored in labor studies and employment relations at Rutgers.
+On December 22, 2015, he announced that he would forgo his final year of college eligibility and enter the 2016 NFL draft.